mborgerson/wiki-export/wiki/Memory.md

 The memory was shared between the CPU and GPU.
 On the retail Xbox, the [Flash ROM](/wiki/Flash_ROM "wikilink") and [MCPX ROM](/wiki/MCPX_ROM "wikilink") are also mapped to memory at the top 16 MiB and the top 512 Bytes respectively.
-On Debug Xboxs and Chihiro, only the Flash is mapped as they don't contain an MCPX ROM.
+However on Debug Xboxes and Chihiro, only the Flash is mapped as they don't contain an MCPX ROM.

 | Memory Type                            | Retail Xbox Range       | Debug/Chihiro Range     |
 |----------------------------------------|-------------------------|-------------------------|